janhq/jan/docs/docs/getting-started/build-an-app.md

 ---

 # Build and publish an app

-Apps let you extend Obsidian with your own features to create a custom note-taking experience.
+You can build a custom AI application on top of Jan.
-In this tutorial, you'll compile a sample plugin from source code and load it into Obsidian.
+In this tutorial, you'll build a sample app and load it into Jan Desktop.

 ## What you'll learn

 After you've completed this tutorial, you'll be able to:

 - Configure an environment for developing Jan apps.
 - Compile a app from source code.
 - Reload a app after making changes to it.

 ## Prerequisites

 To complete this tutorial, you'll need:

 - [Git](https://git-scm.com/) installed on your local machine.
 - A local development environment for [Node.js](https://node.js.org/en/about/).
 - A code editor, such as [Visual Studio Code](https://code.visualstudio.com/).

 ## Before you start

 When developing apps, one mistake can lead to unintended changes to your app.
-Please backup the data.
+Please backup your data.

 ## Development

-### Step 1: Download the sample plugin
+### Step 1: Download the sample app

 - Go to [Jan sample app](https://github.com/janhq/jan-sample-app)
 - Select `Use this template button` at the top of the repository
 - Select `Create a new repository`
 - Select an owner and name for your new repository
 - Click `Create repository`
-- Clone your new repository
+- Git clone your new repository
-- Start developing locally

 ### Step 2: Initial Setup

-After you've cloned the repository to your local machine or codespace, you'll need to perform some initial setup steps before you can develop your plugin.
+Next, you'll need to perform some initial setup steps.

 > [!NOTE]
 >